By Neil Johnson – Principal Program Manager | Microsoft Endpoint Manager – Intune

 # Note: This script only handles installation of pkg files, DMG and ZIP files will NOT work.
 AppsToInstall=( "com.microsoft.outlook.standalone.365" "com.microsoft.word.standalone.365" "com.microsoft.powerpoint.standalone.365" "com.microsoft.onedrive.standalone" )

 Controlling Microsoft 365 apps for Mac updates with Microsoft AutoUpdate (MAU)

 If you are deploying Microsoft 365 Apps for Mac via the CDN (or script agent) you will notice that updates are handled via the Microsoft AutoUpdate tool.
 To see this, open any of the Office apps and click on Help > Check for Updates.

 In the Microsoft AutoUpdate menu, click Advanced to see the Update Channel and if the app is configured for Automatic Updates.

 The MAU tool can be configured by deploying Intune property lists.
-You can even control deadlines for individual app updates as described here.
+You can even control deadlines for individual app updates as described in Set a deadline for updates from Microsoft AutoUpdate.
 The complete list of available keys for MAU can be found here.